alexwkleung/Blossom-Editor/README.md

 # Warnings

 **1)** You'll be packaging the application, creating the `.dmg`, and installing it yourself.
-This application is not code signed.
+This application is not code signed, so beware of any vulnerabilities or issues that may arise.

-**1)** Due to the lack of a proper load, save, file manager/explorer, and other factors, this SHOULD NOT be used in a professional or in a serious workflow of any sort.
+**1)** Due to the lack of a proper load, save, file explorer, and other features, this SHOULD NOT be used in a professional or in a serious workflow of any sort.

 **2)** You are liable for any file loss or damage.
-Keep in mind that since this is a proof-of-concept and very experimental, nothing about this is perfect in any way shape or form compared to current day text-editors.
+Keep in mind that this is a proof-of-concept and experimental project, so nothing about this is perfect in any way shape or form compared to current day text-editors.
 Also, everyone has different use cases.
 While this may work for others, it may not work for you.

 # Installation

 # Contributions

 Your contributions are welcomed.
-I am certain that Blossom Editor could become more usable and stable for daily use once the core issues are sorted out.
+Blossom Editor definitely could become more usable and stable for daily use once the core issues are sorted out.

 # License & Attributions